Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 curry cooked in fiery red chili paste, garlic, and traditional Rajasthani spices.
 It pairs perfectly

 with Indian bread like bajra roti or plain rice.
-For chicken lovers, Safed Maas is a milder,
+For chicken lovers, Safed Maas is a milder, creamy

-creamy white meat curry made with milk, yogurt, and almonds.
+white meat curry made with milk, yogurt, and almonds.

 Udaipur also offers some of the best street food in Rajasthan.
-Poha, a flattened rice breakfast
+Poha, a flattened rice breakfast dish, is

-dish, is extremely popular in the mornings and is served with sev, lemon, and chopped onions.
+extremely popular in the mornings and is served with sev, lemon, and chopped onions.

-Kachoris—stuffed fried pastries with spicy fillings like onion or lentils—are a favorite snack
+Kachoris—stuffed fried pastries with spicy fillings like onion or lentils—are a favorite

-and are often enjoyed with tamarind chutney.
+snack and are often enjoyed with tamarind chutney.

 One cannot miss the sweet offerings of Udaipur.
-Ghewar, a honeycomb-like sweet soaked in sugar
+Ghewar, a honeycomb-like sweet soaked in sugar syrup and

-syrup and topped with rabri, is popular during festivals.
-Malai Ghewar, Imarti, Moong
+topped with rabri, is popular during festivals.
+Malai Ghewar, Imarti, Moong Dal Halwa, and Balushahi are

-Dal Halwa, and Balushahi are other sweets that are worth trying.
+other sweets that are worth trying.

-For beverages, Makhaniya Lassi (a thick yogurt-based drink flavored with saffron and cardamom) is
+For beverages, Makhaniya Lassi (a thick yogurt-based drink flavored with saffron and cardamom) is a

-local tea stalls, served in clay cups, also adds a unique charm to your street food experience.
+tea stalls, served in clay cups, also adds a unique charm to your street food experience.

 Udaipur has many rooftop restaurants and lakeside cafes offering traditional Rajasthani thalis as well